eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 #### Notify Credential Issuer preconditions

 - Credential issuer advertises the optional Notification Endpoint
-- Wallet/caller has received a a `notificationId`
+- Wallet/caller has received a `notificationId`
   (via credential [response](#place-credential-request-outcome), deferred [response](#query-for-deferred-credentials-outcome))
 - Wallet/caller has processed the issued credentials (verification & storage)
 - Wallet/caller still has a reference to the `Issuer` and `AuthorizedRequest` instances